Rubusch/linux-c/140__usb/usb__hid-led-urb/README.md

 # PIC32MX470: usb led demo with switch

+The communication between the host and the devie here is done asynchronously by using USB request blocks (URBs).

 Kernel Config: make sure the following is set:
 - `CONFIG_HID_SUPPORT`
 - `CONFIG_HID_GENERIC`

-The communication between the host and the devie here is done asynchronously by using USB request blocks (urbs).

 ## Hardware: Microchip Curiosity PIC32MX470 (PIC32MX470512H)